Flyingbolt: Early career

-Flyingbolt made his racecourse debut on 13 May 1963 in a flat race over 12 furlongs at Leopardstown.
+Flyingbolt made his racecourse debut on 13 May 1963 in a flat race over 12 furlongs at Leopardstown with Liam McLoughlin on board.
 Starting at 20/1, he finished down the field.
 He was still immature and needed more time to fill into his massive frame, so he was turned out into a field for the summer.
 His run at Leopardstown would be his only defeat for the next two-and-a-half years.

 Flyingbolt re-appeared at Navan on 9 October 1963 when winning a national hunt flat race by 7 lengths at odds of 8/11 in the hands of top amateur Alan Lillingston.
 Coincidentally, Arkle won his only flat race ever on the same card half an hour earlier.
 Lillingston would later recall; "The lads in the yard told me he could really go.
 Halfway down the back not much was happening, so I gave him one crack down the shoulder and he took off like a jet plane."

 After winning his next start on the flat at Leopardstown by 4 lengths with Liam McLoughlin in the saddle, Flyingbolt was switched to hurdles the following month, easily winning his maiden at the Leopardstown Christmas meeting where he was ridden in public for the first time by stable jockey Pat Taaffe, who was to ride him in all of his jump races whilst in the care of Dreaper.
-He then won the Killester Hurdle at Baldoyle, followed one week later by an easy success in the Scalp Hurdle (now the Irish Champion Hurdle) at Leopardstown, as described by author and journalist Ivor Herbert; "Flyingbolt, two years Arkle's junior, won the Scalp Hurdle in a canter.
+He then won the Killester Hurdle at Baldoyle, followed one week later by an easy success in the Scalp Hurdle (now the Irish Champion Hurdle) at Leopardstown, defeating amongst others the previous year’s Champion Hurdle winner, Winning Fair.
+The race was described by author and journalist Ivor Herbert;

+"Flyingbolt, two years Arkle's junior, won the Scalp Hurdle in a canter.
 What made this astonishing was that the five-year-old was beating older experienced high-class hurdlers on worse terms than in a handicap.
 It was suddenly evident that Dreaper had not only Ireland's top three mile chaser, but, in the two years younger horse, the best novice hurdler either side of the Irish Sea."

 From there, Flyingbolt headed to Cheltenham, where he easily won his division of the Gloucestershire Hurdle (now the Supreme Novices' Hurdle), consolidating his position as the top novice hurdler in Britain and Ireland.
 Later that week, Arkle beat Mill House to win the first of his three consecutive Cheltenham Gold Cups.

 A summary of Flyingbolt's 1963/64 season is listed below.